HWmanchi/Chinese-handwriting-recognition/README.md

 Step 5: Train the model.
 Step 6: Training 50 epochs, the accuracy is almost 96%.
 (Optional, if your dataset is too large, please skip.)
 Step 7: Pick up one image file (.png, or .jpg...) for testing, and check the accuracy.
 If the result doesn't reach your standard, please revise the model and re-train it.
-Step 8: Save the model. (.h5 or .pb)
+Step 8: Save the model. (.h5 or .pb or others)